Population Genetics

 • Model: Applying models to subsets of data is often the step that takes the least time and effort.
 However, applying a model to data is not the endpoint.
 The model must be visualized, and, often, the underlying data or derived data must be transformed and submitted to subsequent models.

-• Communicate: The effort we put into research and analyses is only possible when we effectively communicate our data and findings to a broad audience.
+• Communicate: The effort we put into research and analysis is only possible when we effectively communicate our data and findings to a broad audience.
 Here, we will focus on developing effective data communication strategies and formats.

 Course Learning Objectives